 Visiting international and local cruising yachts are most welcome and vessels up to 22M (±20 Tons) can be accommodated on either swing moorings or walk-on marinas.

-The annual INTASURE sponsored Spring Regatta, which was sailed in September, is regarded as the premier offshore keel boat regatta and this year attracted a competative entry of more than 80 keelboats across the various classes.
+The annual INTASURE sponsored Spring Regatta, which is sailed in September, is regarded as the premier offshore keel boat regatta in South Africa and in previous years attracted a competitive entry of more than 80 keelboats across the various classes.

 The activities of the club are regarded as a major tourism asset for the South peninsular area and significantly contribute to the economy of Simon’s Town.